mihneagrigore/web_browser_simulator/README.md

    - **Functionality**:
      - Searches for the tab with the specified ID.
      - Prints the URLs from the forward stack (if any), the current page's URL, and the URLs from the backward stack (if any).

----

-## 18. `checker_result`

--= TEMA 1 SDA =-

-README: 5/5
-01.When_NoPagesProviedAndPrintIsTheOnlyOperation_Should_PrintTab0.in: 5/5
-  Valgrind PASSED
-02.When_NoPagesProviedAnd3TabsOpen_Should_PrintTabs.in: 5/5
-  Valgrind PASSED
-03.When_NoPagesProviedAnd3TabsOpenAnd2TabsClosed_Should_PrintTabs.in: 2/2
-  Valgrind PASSED
-04.When_NoPagesProviedAnd1TabsOpenAnd2TabsClosed_Should_ReturnOnlyError.in: 2/2
-  Valgrind PASSED
-05.When_NoPagesProviedAnd1TabsOpenAnd2TabsClosedAndPrint_Should_ReturnErrorAndPrintDefaultTab.in: 3/3
-  Valgrind PASSED
-06.When_NoPagesProviedAnd2TabsOpenAnd1TabsClosedAndPrintAnd1TabsOpenAndPrint_Should_PrintMultipleTimes.in: 3/3
-  Valgrind PASSED
-07.When_NoPagesProviedAnd2TabsOpenAndOpenAndPrint_Should_PrintInTheCorrectOrder.in: 2/2
-  Valgrind PASSED
-08.When_NoPagesProvieAndOpenTabThatDoesNotExists_Should_ReturnError.in: 3/3
-  Valgrind PASSED
-09.When_NoPagesProvieAndMultipleNewTabsAndOpenAndPrint_Should_PrintCorrectOrder.in: 3/3
-  Valgrind PASSED
-10.When_NoTabsAndNextAndPrint_Should_PrintTabs.in: 3/3
-  Valgrind PASSED
-11.When_NoTabsAndPrevAndPrint_Should_PrintTabs.in: 3/3
-  Valgrind PASSED
-12.When_NewTabsAndNextAndPrint_Should_PrintTabs.in: 3/3
-  Valgrind PASSED
-13.When_NewTabsAndPrevAndPrint_Should_PrintTabs.in: 3/3
-  Valgrind PASSED
-14.When_NewTabsAndPrevsAndNextsAndPrint_Should_PrintTabs.in: 2/2
-  Valgrind PASSED
-15.When_NewTabsAndClosesAndPrevsAndNextsAndPrint_Should_PrintTabs.in: 2/2
-  Valgrind PASSED
-16.When_NewTabsAndClosesAndOpensAndPrevsAndNextsAndPrint_Should_PrintTabs.in: 2/2
-  Valgrind PASSED
-17.When_PagesAndNewTabsAndClosesAndOpensAndPrevsAndNextsAndPrints_Should_PrintTabs.in: 3/3
-  Valgrind PASSED
-18.When_NoPagesProviedAndPage_Should_ReturnError.in: 2/2
-  Valgrind PASSED
-19.When_PagesAndPageThatDoesNotExists_Should_ReturnError.in: 2/2
-  Valgrind PASSED
-20.When_PagesAndPageAndPrint_Should_PrintCurrentPage.in: 2/2
-  Valgrind FAILED
-21.When_PagesAnd2NewTabsAndPageAndPrintAndPageAndPrint_Should_PrintMultipleTimes.in: 3/3
-  Valgrind FAILED
-22.PrintHistory_NoPages_Basic.in: 2/2
-  Valgrind PASSED
-23.PrintHistory_NoPages_Basic_Error.in: 2/2
-  Valgrind PASSED
-24.PrintHistory_Pages_Basic.in: 3/3
-  Valgrind FAILED
-25.Backward_NoPages_Basic_Error.in: 2/2
-  Valgrind PASSED
-26.Backward_Pages_Basic.in: 2/2
-  Valgrind FAILED
-27.Backward_Pages_Basic_Error.in: 3/3
-  Valgrind FAILED
-28.Forward_NoPages_Basic_Error.in: 2/2
-  Valgrind PASSED
-29.Forward_Pages_Basic.in: 2/2
-  Valgrind FAILED
-30.Forward_Pages_Basic_Error.in: 3/3
-  Valgrind FAILED
-31.ComplexTest.in: 2/2
-  Valgrind FAILED
-32.ComplexTest.in: 2/2
-  Valgrind FAILED
-33.ComplexTest.in: 2/2
-  Valgrind FAILED
-34.ComplexTest.in: 2/2
-  Valgrind FAILED
-35.ComplexTest.in: 2/2
-  Valgrind FAILED
-36.ComplexTest.in: 2/2
-  Valgrind FAILED
-37.ComplexTest.in: 2/2
-  Valgrind FAILED
-38.ComplexTest.in: 2/2
-  Valgrind FAILED

-Total: 100/100
-Valgrind: 12/20